Grizzlies Take 3-2 Lead in Convincing Fashion Going into Finale

 UP NEXT: Fresno will start RHP Marcos Herrera (4-4, 4.10) versus the Ports Jose Dicochea (3-6, 5.95) for a 5:05 PM scheduled first pitch in the series finales.

 Single game tickets, mini plans, and group outings are all on sale for the 2025 season.
-For more information, call the Ports front office at 209-644-1900 or email at info@stocktonports.com.
+For more information, call the Ports front office at 209-644-1900.

-when the Stockton ballclub won the independent California League's inaugural championship.
-That same summer, Ernest Thayer reportedly drew the inspiration for his famous poem "Casey at the Bat" at a Stockton home game, which were played on the same site as present-day Banner Island Ballpark.

-The current era in Stockton's professional baseball history began in 1941 with the Stockton Fliers, a charter member of the California League.
-After a four-season hiatus during World War II from 1942-45, the franchise returned in 1946 with a new nickname: the Stockton Ports, a nod to the city's massive seaport - the biggest inland port in the state of California and the hub of transport and commerce in the San Joaquin Valley.

 California League Stories from June 29, 2025